lem-project/lem/STYLEGUIDE.md

 Don't signal an `error` but an `editor-error`.
 This one is displayed nicely to the user.

+## File layout

+Variables and parameters (`defvar`, `defparameter`) should be grouped and appear near the top of the file, before conditions, classes and functions.

 ## Git and pull requests